Pinoy Republic, an Asian Grocery Store

 My Experience at Pinoy Republic

 My experience at the Pinoy Republic was great!
-We walked in and were nicely welcomed by the owner of the store, Mercedes.
+We walked in and were nicely welcomed by the owner of the store, Mercy.
 As I looked around, I saw three small aisles that were very tall and stacked with products.
 I saw all different kinds of foods: chips, canned goods, hair products, dinks, fish and so much more.

 The first aisle had clear plastic bins filled with snacks and other products on the left.
 Most of the products looked familiar, just with different names and packages.
 For example, there were jello packets, something that looked like Ramen noodles, seasoning packets, coconut oil and other products I have seen in American grocery stores just with different packages, brands and names.
 I would like to give those products a try sometime to see how similar they are to the American versions.
 On the other side of the aisle, there were bottles filled with sauces, vinegar and cooking products.